flutter/website/src/docs/codelabs/explicit-animations.md

 ### Create your first explicit animation with AnimationController

-The following example **begins with no animation code**&mdash;it consists of a [Material App][] home screen containing a static green ball shape.
+The following example **begins with no animation code**&mdash;it consists of a [Material App][] home screen containing a green ball shape.

 [//]: Insert DartPad Here

 This section provides guided steps for building the same bouncing ball animation created in the [Animation Concepts][] section&mdash;
-the difference is that this section creates an explicit animation, whereas the [Animation Concepts][] section uses a naive approach in order to introduce fundamental animation concepts.
+the difference is that this example uses an explicit animation, whereas the animation concepts section uses a naive approach in order to introduce fundamental animation concepts.